UrbanCompass/bazel/site/blog/_posts/2015-07-28-docker_build.md

 data as layer identifier.
 This ensure reproducibility and correct incrementality.

-To use it, simply creates your images using the BUILD language:
+To use it, simply creates your images using the UCBUILD language:

 ```python
 load("/tools/build_defs/docker/docker", "docker_build")